Prayer in the State House

 Brian Bosma and his posse seem determined to make Indiana a Christian state.
 Rabbi Arnold Bienstock was quoted as saying, “It is very hard to encourage people to come to a state that basically seems to be exclusivist.
 The bottom line is that non-Christians feel uncomfortable, and they don’t feel like they are part of the group.”
 He’s absolutely correct – Christian exclusivism dominates this state, at least in public.
 Since I live here I know there are intelligent, tolerant, accepting Christians who value and support their non-Christian friends and neighbors.
 The question is, where are they in this public debate?

-Entry Filed under: Separation of Church and State. .
+Entry filed under: Separation of Church and State.

-Leave a Comment
+Leave a Reply

 Subscribe to the comments via RSS Feed